rohitkhoja/decentralized-iam-onboarding/README.md

 npx hardhat run scripts/deploy.js --network localhost
 ```

-This is useful for testing without spending gas.
+This is useful for testing locally at zero cost.

 ### Sepolia Testnet